St Charles’ Borromeo – Feast Day 4th November, Mass at 10.00am

 Almsgiving (giving to the poor) is particularly encouraged.

-This year we held our Macmillan Coffee Morning on Friday 24th September and raised over £400.00!
+This year we held our Macmillan Coffee Morning on Friday 30th September 2022 and raised nearly £400.00!

 A HUGE thank you for all your donations and cakes and to everyone who joined us for coffee, cake and a chat!